curiosalon/curiosalon.github.io/_pages/about.md

 trying to think of what to put here.
 Well, late nights are hardly something that is new for me.
 I've had a bizarre sleep schedule for over a decade now and tonight is no exception.
-So in my attempt to introduce myself via this About section of this hole in the wall of a website, I think it make sense to share a little bit about what the world is like for me as I write.
+So in my attempt to introduce myself via this About section of this hole in the wall of a website, I think it makes sense to share a bit about what the world is like for me as I write.

 My desk is cluttered with miscellaneous accoutrements of the computer nerd.